jakepoz/advprogshaders/README.md

 6. Adjust the text label to include your name.

 7. Run the game by pressing the F5 key, Take a screenshot (you can use the "Snipping Tool" in Windows), that includes the text "Welcome to Advanced Programming with Godot 3.5.1" "My name is [yourname] and my Godot setup is working.

+8. Your final image should look something like this, with your own name in the text.
+Submit this PNG file to Canvas to complete the HW.
+(Note: submitting a JPG will not cut it)